• Skip to primary navigation

 1. Do not use light coconut milk to make this recipe - it won't turn out.

-2. Store this in the fridge for up to a week after making.
+2. Store this in the fridge for up to 5 days in an airtight container.

 Nutrition